-Why people fail to keep their New Year’s resolutions
+Why do people fail to keep their New Year’s resolutions?

 Among the reported 92% of people who fail to keep their New Year’s resolutions, there are many different reasons.
-I found a quote that I believe summarizes very well why people fail:
+A quote summarizes well why people fail:

 “Shooting for the moon can be so psychologically daunting, you end up failing to launch in the first place.” —Forbes